 Revenue Growth & Market Exposure

-Canadian energy companies have faced a tough last year.
+Canadian energy companies have faced a tough time last year.
 Crude oil demand continued to be negatively impacted by the effects of the COVID-19 pandemic on one hand, while production cuts by leading oil companies also decreased the global supply of crude oil on the other.
-Total production from Cenovus’s upstream assets averaged ~472,000 BOE per day for the quarter ending September and refineries processed an average of 382,000 gross barrels per day of crude oil feedstock.
+The pandemic further led to a low global oil price environment.
+The average realized crude oil sales price reached $28.82/ bbl in 2020 compared with $53.95/bbl the previous year.

-Cenovus is also in a process of deleveraging its balance sheet by selling its legacy conventional assets which will streamline its portfolio.
-Its long-term net debt target is $5 billion.
-Cenovus has reduced its capital investment plan and operating costs for FY 2020.
-The company is focusing on mid-term strategies to broaden its market access for crude oil production and on new pipeline projects connecting it to new markets in the U.S. and globally.
-Cenovus is also developing new pipeline projects in Western Canada that will provide access to new buyers.
+Cenovus is focusing on mid-term strategies to broaden its market access for crude oil production and on new pipeline projects connecting it to new markets in the U.S. and globally.
+It is also developing new pipeline projects in Western Canada that will provide access to new buyers.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|